Bringing Family to Brazil: Family Reunion Visa Complete Guide

 Step 1: Document Your Visa Status

-• Obtain current visa documentation (visa stamp in passport, RNE card, proof of legal residence in Brazil)
+• Obtain current visa documentation (visa stamp in passport, CRNM card, proof of legal residence in Brazil)

 Step 2: Compile Family Documentation